rickmacgillis/hackfastalgos/README.md

 * **PolishNotation**
 	* An implementation of Polish Prefix Notation
 * **QuickSelect**
+	* This Quick Select implementation is used to select the kth-smallest item in a vector.
 * **QuickSort**
+	* Quick Sort sorting algorithm
 * **RadixSort**
 	* Implementations for both LSD and MSD
 * **RegEx**
 	* Rudimentary implementation of a regular expression interpreter
 	* Grep
 * **RunLengthCompression**
+	* Run-length compression algorithm for binary data
 * **Search**
 	* Binary search
 	* Brute force search